flucoma/flucoma-docs/doc/BufLoudness.rst

 :control windowSize:

    The size of the window on which the computation is done.
-By default 1024 to be similar with all other FluCoMa objects, the EBU specifies 400ms, which is 17640 samples at 44100.
+By default, 1024 to be similar with all other FluCoMa objects, the EBU specifies 400ms, which is 17640 samples at 44100.

 :control hopSize:

    How much the buffered window moves forward, in samples.
-By default 512 to be similar with all other FluCoMa objects, the EBU specifies 100ms, which is 4410 samples at 44100.
+By default, 512 to be similar with all other FluCoMa objects, the EBU specifies 100ms, which is 4410 samples at 44100.

 :control padding: